ublue-os/website/docs/images/bazzite/FAQ.md

 Bazzite is built off of desktop versions of Fedora built with [libostree](https://ostreedev.github.io/ostree/) which has advantages such as:

-* Automatic and atomic updates for system and applications.
+* Atomic updates for system and applications.
-* Containerized applications which means dependency conflicts should not be a problem.
+* Containerized applications that do not interfere with your host system.
-* Overlay system packages to the host so they survive updates.
+* Overlay RPM packages to the host that survive upgrades.
 * Smooth upgrade process from major Fedora point releases.
-* Very little risk of an unbootable or broken system.
+* Low risk of an unbootable or broken system.
-* Rollback system updates and pin your current deployment.
+* Rollback system updates if necessary and the ability pin your current deployment as a backup "save state."

-Check out the [Universal Blue homepage](https://universal-blue.org) for more information.
+Check out [Fedora Silverblue](https://fedoraproject.org/silverblue/) and [Universal Blue homepage](https://universal-blue.org) for more information on what the libostree project is capable of.

 ## Is this another fringe distro?